DigitaleGesellschaft/jekyll-theme-conference/README.md

 1. The conference JavaScript bundle (`conference.bundle.js`) is automatically loaded and provides all necessary libraries
 2. Await the initialization of the theme's object using `window.conference.awaitReady()`
-3. Fetch the map object and verify it is set (while the JavaScript code is executed on each page, the map object will only exist on the location site)
+3. Fetch the map object and verify it is set (while the JavaScript code is executed on each page, the map object will only exist on the location page)
 4. Modify the map.

-Following an example for `assets/js/main.js` is given adding a simple marker to the map:
+The following example for `assets/js/main.js` adds a simple marker to the map:

 ```javascript
 window.conference.awaitReady().then(async () => {